 By 1992 I had a Ph.D., a wife, two daughters (a son would come in 1995), and a job as an assistant philosophy professor at Virginia Tech.
 Seven years later I was divorced and raising my kids in central Wisconsin, where I taught at UW-Stevens Point.
 In 2003 the four of us moved to Lewisburg, Pennsylvania, where I remarried and took a job at nearby Bloomsburg University.
 In 2019 I resigned (from Bloomsburg and academia).
 I’m proud of the contributions I made to philosophy of science and academia; they’re listed in my CV.

 Around 2012 I started finding myself on stage—playing guitar in a kindierock band, then doing stand-up, then co-founding a comedy open-mic, and eventually even scripting, booking, and hosting a variety show.
-In the Fall of 2019 I earned a Graduate Certificate in Audio Storytelling from the Salt Institute for Documentary Studies in Portland, Maine, and moved with my wife to Inwood, at the northern tip of Manhattan.
-Since then I’ve freelanced, which amounts to: lots of tape syncs; co-producing a couple of NYC-based performance arts podcasts; pitching; recording and producing an audio book; and sometimes even making my own stuff.
+In the Fall of 2019 I earned a Graduate Certificate in Audio Storytelling from the Salt Institute for Documentary Studies in Portland, Maine, and moved with my wife to New York City.
+There I did lots of of tape syncs; co-produced a couple of NYC-based performance arts podcasts; pitched; and recorded and produced an audio book.
+At the start of 2025 I moved to Chicago, where I continue to do all of that, and sometimes even make my own stuff.